dashingsoft/pyarmor/docs/how-to/register.rst

 3. Internet connection
 4. Product name bind to this license, for non-commercial use, product name is ``non-profits``

-Using Pyarmor Baisc or Pro
+Using Pyarmor Basic or Pro
 ==========================

 Basic use steps: